microsoft/TypeScript/doc/spec.md

 Intuitively, the root container of an entity is the outermost module or namespace body from within which the entity is reachable.

-Interfaces, enums, and namespaces are "open ended," meaning that interface, enum, and namespace declarations with the same qualified name relative to a common root are automatically merged.
+Interfaces, enums, and namespaces are "open-ended" meaning that interface, enum, and namespace declarations with the same qualified name relative to a common root are automatically merged.
 For further details, see sections [7.2](#7.2), [9.3](#9.3), and [10.5](#10.5).

 Instance and static members in a class are in separate declaration spaces.
 Thus the following is permitted: